 The number of hours required for a course shall reflect the amount of time needed to impart the core content of the curriculum effectively.
 When a noncredit course is overlaid with a credit course, it must carry the identical number of lecture/lab hours as the credit counterpart.
+While credit courses show the percent of core content, noncredit courses list core content as hours in the course.
 The course title must clearly identify the course.
-Title changes may occur only as a result of collaboration between discipline faculty, the school dean, and the Director or designee of the School of Continuing Education and Workforce
+Title changes may occur only as a result of collaboration between discipline faculty, the school dean, and the Director or designee of the School of Continuing Education and

-Development.
-It is highly recommended that all noncredit courses are at least twelve hours in length to demonstrate rigor to the CCCO.
+Workforce Development.
+It is highly recommended that all noncredit courses are at least twelve hours in length to demonstrate rigor to the CCCCO.